William Alexander, Lord Stirling: Personal life

-Always a heavy drinker, Alexander was in poor health, suffering from severe gout and rheumatism, and died in Albany on 15 January 1783.
-His death, just months before the official end of the American War of Independence with the Treaty of Paris of 1783, is the probable reason that he is not as well known today as many other Revolutionary War generals.
-Still, his significant contributions made him one of the most important figures of the American Revolution.
-He was buried in the Churchyard of Trinity Church, facing the historic Wall Street district (adjoining nearby St. Paul's Chapel), in New York City.
+Always a heavy drinker, Alexander was in poor health by 1782, suffering from severe gout and rheumatism.
+He died in Albany on 15 January 1783.
+His death occurred just months before the official end of the American War of Independence with the Treaty of Paris of 1783.
+A memorial tablet to the Alexander family can be found in the Churchyard of Trinity Church, facing the historic Wall Street district (adjoining nearby St. Paul's Chapel), in New York City.

 Descendants

 Through his daughter Catherine, he is grandfather to college president William Alexander Duer (1780–1858) and noted lawyer and jurist John Duer (1782–1858).
 He is also great-grandfather of U.S. Congressman William Duer (1805–1879) and great-great-great-grandfather of writer and suffragette Alice Duer Miller (1874–1942).

 Through his daughter Mary, he is great-grandfather of General Stephen Watts Kearny (1794–1848) and great-great-grandfather of General Philip Kearny, Jr. (1815–1862), who died in action during the U.S. Civil War.